JuliaDynamics/DynamicalSystems.jl/README.md

 ## Installation
 This package is registered.
 Simply use `Pkg.add("DynamicalSystems")` to install it.

-Bug-fixes and upgrades are constantly fed to the master branch and for this it is also advised to use `Pkg.checkout("DynamicalSystems")` after installing.
-This ensures that you get all the bug-fixes without having to wait for a formal release tag.
+Bug-fixes and upgrades are constantly fed to the master branch, which accessed with `Pkg.checkout("DynamicalSystems")` after installing.
+On the other hand the master branch may also have breaking changes and therefore caution is advised!

 ## Contents
 This is the (non-final) list of what this package offers: